January 2022 - Arrangements in School

 - Students and staff are required to regularly wash hands with soap and water or use hand sanitiser which is provided throughout the school.

-- Windows will be opened in all occupied areas to allow the through flow of air to reduce possible transmission of Covid-19.
+- Windows will be opened in all occupied areas to allow the through flow of air to reduce possible transmission of Covid-19 and regular cleaning regimes remain in place.

-- Lateral flow tests are being provided for students to undertake twice per week at home where their parents/carers have requested them.
+- Lateral flow tests are being provided on site for the first day of Term 3 (Tuesday the 4th of January 2022).
+Following this, lateral flow test kits will be available for students to undertake twice per week at home where their parents/carers have requested them.
 Results need to be uploaded as per the Government instructions and parents/carers should inform the school of results.
-There continues to be the opportunity for secondary-aged students to undertake lateral flow tests in school.

-- If a young person or a member of their family displays any of the following symptoms then the student should NOT attend school and instead be booked in for a PCR test;
+- If a young person displays any of the following symptoms then the student should NOT attend school and instead be booked in for a PCR test;

 - A high temperature